What is a workplace safety plan and what should it include?

 - Assisting victims in screening calls

-- Having an appropriate number of security staff at workplace
+- Having an appropriate number of security staff at the workplace

 - Panic buttons around the workplace

-- Walking the victim to/from car or public transportation before/after work, ensuring they have the most secure parking spots
+- Walking the person experiencing abuse to/from their car or public transportation before/after work, and ensuring they have the most secure parking spots

 - Ensuring the victim’s cell phone has 911 on direct dial